 Take a look at what makes anybody famous.
 It is their work and their behavior, whether it be novels, films, television or news reports, outspoken views or outrageous interviews, their name gets known, they become popular, talked about and referred to.

 For serial killers their work is murder.
-In giving them a nickname, they are being popularized, created into celebrities based on their behaviour of murdering other people and often in horrific and unthinkable ways.
-For many the connection between the nickname the serial killer has and their actual name is lost.
-The BTK Killer for example, will rate highly among recognised terms, but Dennis Rader?
+In giving them a nickname, they are being popularized, created into celebrities based on their behavior of murdering other people and often in horrific and unthinkable ways.
+For many, the connection between the nickname the serial killer has and their actual name is lost.
+The BTK Killer for example, will rate highly among recognized terms, but Dennis Rader?
 Probably not.

 While fuelling sales in newspapers and magazines may be the root cause of such nicknaming, it does feed into the human nature we have to give everything a label.
 Furthermore, it feeds into the section of the population who revel in the actions of serial killers, those who admire them and want to befriend them.
 A nice gimmicky nickname also fits their purposes very well.

 Nicknames for serial killers don’t tend to be very inventive.
 They often focus on either the area in which they have committed their crimes or the manner in which they have killed; The Boston Strangler (Albert DeSalvo), The Hillside Strangers ( Kenneth Bianchi and Angelo Buono), The Night Stalker (Richard Ramirez), The Freeway Killers (Patrick Kearney, William Bonin and Randy Steven Kraft), The Moors Murderers (Ian Brady and Myra Hindley).

 Some are more ridiculous than others and have not caught on in the same way; The Hairy One (Augustine Chacon), Metal Fang (Nikolai Dzhumagaliev), Moon Maniac (Albert Fish), The Gay Slasher (Colin Ireland) and The Bedroom Basher (Gerald Parker).